GeekVisit/uproot/README.md

 * Automatic detection of input format based on extension and content; optionally you can specify the format
 * Single input file can be simultaneously converted into multiple formats
-* Csv and Json files can be used as input
+* Csv and Json input files
-* Validation Checks which removes errors in importing:
+* Validation Checks which remove errors in importing:
   * Validation of output format type
   * Enforced IP range
   * Enforced Checking if each static lease has an IP, Mac,and Host address
   * Duplicate Lease Checking, excluding duplicates from output
   * Validates ip and mac addresses from input file and excludes invalid addresses from the output file
+* Example input files available in source download for testing

 ## Installation